 Because the search algorithms may try to assess infeasible design points during the DSE process, the main task of the Feasibility Checker is to detect infeasible design points and repair those design points if possible.
-In our current implementation, the checking process consists of two stages: the architecture checking and the mapping checking.
+In this context, a feasible design point is a system design that meets the user constraints both in terms of mapping and architectural implementation.
+If at least one of them is not satisfied, then the resulting design is classified as an infeasible one.